bpbpublications/Google-Cloud-Architect-Handbook/README.md

-# Mastering Google Cloud as Cloud Architect
+# Google Cloud Architect Handbook

 This is the repository for Google Cloud Architect Handbook,published by BPB Publications.